jgmalcolm/nsghandbook/_topics/scales.md

 # Glasgow Coma Scale for TBI

 - Eyes
+  4. Eyes open spontaneously
+  3. Opens to voice
+  2. Opens to pain
   1. Does not open eyes
-  2. Opens to pain
-  3. Opens to voice
-  4. Eyes open spontaneously
+  {: reversed="reversed"}
 - Voice
+  5. Oriented
+  4. Confused
+  3. Inappropriate words
+  2. Incoherent sounds
   1. No response
-  2. Incoherent sounds
-  3. Inappropriate words
-  4. Confused
-  5. Oriented
+  {: reversed="reversed"}
 - Motor
+  6. Follows commands
+  5. Localize
+  4. Withdraw from pain
+  3. Flexion posturing (decorticate, tripleflex*)
+  2. Extensor posturing (decerebrate)
   1. No movement
-  2. Extensor posturing (decerebrate)
-  3. Flexion posturing (decorticate, tripleflex*)
-  4. Withdraw from pain
-  5. Localize
-  6. Follows commands
+  {: reversed="reversed"}

 Use "1T" to indicate trach'd and unable to talk, but can use higher numbers if able to communicate despite trach.